 How To Power A City is an independent documentary showing stories from the front lines of the clean energy revolution.
 From zeitgeist clean energy projects and early solar adopters, to investors trying to bolster local economies with clean energy, to environmental justice communities fighting to keep the lights on, How To Power A City showcases the people leading the way to our clean energy future.
-Set in the urban sprawls of New York City, Atlantic City, Las Vegas, Detroit/Highland Park, and in communities throughout Puerto Rico (some living without power for months) How To Power A City is a behind-the-scenes exploration of how very different places integrate wind, solar, and other forms of renewable power.
-It is a showcase of everyday leadership and looks at how all citizens can help bring clean energy into their communities.
+Set in the urban sprawls of New York City, Atlantic City, Las Vegas, Detroit/Highland Park, and in communities throughout Puerto Rico (some living without power for months) How To Power A City is a behind-the-scenes exploration of everyday leadership and a look at how citizens are bringing clean energy into their communities.

 Detroit and highland park